An Increase in Suicide Rates Among Residents in Ski Towns?

 Lack of oxygen

 Our brains and bodies need oxygen to function, and most of the ski towns rest at least 8,000 feet above sea level.
-The higher elevation means there is less oxygen in the air, thereby creating an increase in metabolic stress in our bodies, leaving our bodies and brain stressed.
+The higher elevation means there is less oxygen in the air, (specifically the saturation is the same but the partial pressure is affected by altitude) thereby creating an increase in metabolic stress in our bodies, leaving our bodies and brain stressed.
 Our bodies learn to thrive with a lesser amount of oxygen over time, but there is still research hypothesizing that insufficient oxygen can contribute to depression and anxiety.

 Seasonal depression disorder

 Seasonal affective disorder (SAD) is a subtype of depression that comes and goes with the changes in seasons.
 The “winter blues” typically begins in the late fall and early winter and ends around late spring.
 Ski towns are notorious for dumping snow beginning in late November through April.
 It is not uncommon in some years, to spend 2-3 hours each day shoveling out your car or walkway until the storm ends.
 There may be only a couple of days break in between storm cycles in significant snow years.
 With low temperatures, high snowfall, and limited hours of daylight six months out of the year, many individuals are at risk of SAD.
 As a mental health professional, this was one of my biggest fears of moving to Mammoth.
 I have to actively make myself get outside and enjoy the daylight daily as a way to prevent SAD since I can see myself feeling the winter blues if I am not careful.
 I will not lie; I have spent my fair share of days in bed this winter.
 Although SAD is more prevalent in Alaska and the Pacific Northwest compared to ski towns in California, we cannot afford to ignore the effects of snow, cold temperatures, and shorter days and how they play a role in mental health in ski towns across the U.S.